Does Testosterone Cause Hair Loss?

 Hormones play vital roles in our bodies.
 As part of the endocrine system, hormones like testosterone travel through the blood to organs, skin, muscles and other tissues delivering messages that directly impact how our body functions.

 Many people think that high testosterone levels cause hair loss, but this is largely a longstanding hair loss confusion.
 The connection between testosterone, hair thinning and hair loss is complex and nuanced.
-Read on to understand this connection, along with what you can do to support luscious, healthy hair growth ASAP.
+Read on to understand this connection, along with what you can do to support luscious, healthy looking hair.

 What Is Testosterone?